juni2k/hvv/README.md

 Navigate the seedy underworld of Hamburg in a truly dystopian way!

+**2022:** HVV changed things on their end and this script is now considered broken.
+However, I don't have any incentive to fix it since I don't live there anymore.
+Feel free to fix things and make a pull request.

 ## What is this?

 This is a command-line application for interfacing with the [routing